gitkraken/gitlens-docs/gitlens/home-view.md

 - [Compare](/gitlens/side-bar/#search-and-compare-view) to understand differences across your work
 - [AI-powered Rebase](/gitlens/gitlens-features/#interactive-rebase-editor) to automate and clean up rebases
 - [AI-assisted Conflict Resolution](/gitlens/gl-agents/#resolve-conflicts-in-the-commit-graph) to resolve overlapping work
-- [Visual History](/gitlens/gl-visual-file-history/) to understand how your codebase evolved
+- [Visual History](/gitlens/gl-visual-file-history/) to visualize how files, branches, or your entire repository evolved over time
 - [Launchpad](/gitlens/gl-launchpad/) to prioritize pull requests and move work toward merge

 Or follow a complete workflow from start to finish: